ThreatResponse/aws_ir/docs/quickstart.rst

 Once all artifacts are collected and tagged the compromised instance is powered off.
 The ``instance-compromise`` subcommand takes three arguments, the ``instance-ip`` of the compromised instance, a ``user`` with ssh access to the target instance, and the ``ssh-key`` used for authentication.

-.. note:: Currently ``user`` must be capable of passwordless sudo for memory capture to complete.
+Currently ``user`` must be capable of passwordless sudo for memory capture to complete.
 If ``user`` does not have passwordless sudo capabilities all artifiacts save for the memory capture will be gathered.

 .. code-block:: bash
    $ aws_ir instance-compromise -h
-   usage: aws_ir instance-compromise [-h] --instance-ip INSTANCE_IP --user USER
+   usage: aws_ir instance-compromise [-h] [--target TARGET] [--targets TARGETS]
-                                 --ssh-key SSH_KEY
+                                     [--user USER] [--ssh-key SSH_KEY]
+                                     [--plugins PLUGINS]

    optional arguments:
-     -h, --help            show this help message and exit --instance-ip INSTANCE_IP
+     -h, --help         show this help message and exit --target TARGET    instance-id|instance-ip
+     --targets TARGETS  File of resources to process instance-id or ip-address.
      --user USER        this is the privileged ssh user for acquiring memory from the instance.
+Required for memory only.
      --ssh-key SSH_KEY  provide the path to the ssh private key for the user.
+                        Required for memory only.
+     --plugins PLUGINS  Run some or all of the plugins in a custom order.
+                        Provided as a comma separated list of supported plugins: examineracl_host,gather_host,isolate_host,snapsh
+                        otdisks_host,stop_host,tag_host,get_memory

 .. note:: AWS IR saves all forensic artifacts except for disk snapshots in an s3 bucket created for each case.
 Disk snapshots are tagged with the same case number as the rest of the rest of the artifacts.